fede-rodes/pickupgames/README.md

 ### pickupgames.net, Meteor React Redux FlowRouter ES6 web app
 Web app for easily organize sport activities and connect players.
+Current version of the app hosted here: https://pickupgamess.herokuapp.com
 Previous version of the app (Meteor 1.2 + Blaze) can be found here: https://www.fulbacho.net

 The aim of this project is to make a Progressive Web App(1,2) picking some of the ideas / structure used in fulbacho.net.
 The stack used for this